Bethany Platt

 Bethany Platt is a fictional character from the British ITV soap opera Coronation Street.
 She was born on-screen during the episode broadcast on 4 June 2000.
 She was played by Mia Cookson in 2000 and by twins Amy and Emily Walton from 2000 until 30 December 2007, when the character departed.
 The character was reintroduced with Lucy Fallon taking over the role, and Bethany made her return on 20 March 2015.
 On 2 May 2019, Fallon announced that she had quit the show.
-She filmed her last on-screen appearance on 16 January 2020 and Bethany departed on 4 March 2020.
+She filmed her last scene on 16 January 2020 and Bethany departed on 4 March 2020.
+In August 2023, it was announced that Fallon would be reprising the role after three years away.
+Bethany returned on 31 December 2023.
+In February 2025, Fallon went on maternity leave after the birth of her second child.
+Departing on 10 February and returning on 3 October.

-Bethany is the daughter of Sarah Platt (Tina O'Brien) and her classmate Neil Fearns (Paul Holowaty), half-sister of Billy and Harry Platt, granddaughter of Gail Platt (Helen Worth) and Brian Tilsley (Christopher Quinten), and great-granddaughter of Audrey Roberts (Sue Nicholls).
+Bethany is the daughter of established character Sarah Platt (Tina O'Brien) and her classmate Neil Fearns (Paul Holowaty), half-sister of Billy and Harry Platt, granddaughter of Gail Platt (Helen Worth) and Brian Tilsley (Christopher Quinten), and great-granddaughter of Audrey Roberts (Sue Nicholls).
 Bethany's storylines have included her taking ecstasy tablets when her uncle, David Platt (Jack P. Shepherd), hid them in her doll.
 Bethany departed Weatherfield with her mother Sarah for a new life in Milan.
 Her return storyline saw her running away from home in Milan back to Weatherfield, and since then, her storylines have included the character's infatuation with David's enemy Callum Logan (Sean Ward) in the midst of his conflict against her family; being a victim of school bullying; developing a crush on her mother's boyfriend Gary Windass (Mikey North); her dangerous relationship with local pimp boss Nathan Curtis (Christopher Harper), who subjugates Bethany in child grooming and sexual exploitation; becoming a lapdancer in the follow-up of her grooming ordeal, which involves building a friendship with Craig Tinker (Colson Smith); being stalked and kidnapped by the daughter, Kayla Clifton (Mollie Winnard), of one of the men who abused her; dating Ryan Connor (Ryan Prescott); and helping her colleague Daniel Osbourne (Rob Mallard) with the death of his wife Sinead (Katie McGlynn) and falling in love with him.
-She left Weatherfield to start a new life in London.
+She left Weatherfield to start a new life in London, before returning three years later.
+Since her return her storylines have focused on reconciling her relationship with Daniel, a short feud with Daniel’s love interest Daisy Midgeley (Charlotte Jordan), involvement in the disappearance of Lauren Bolton (Cait Fitton), being diagnosed with sepsis after flying to Turkey to have cosmetic surgery done, resulting in Bethany being left with a lifelong colostomy bag.